Guests munched on hot dogs with sauerkraut and cheered each other with glasses of lemonade, including the club's membership director, Dan Arroyo.

 At Saturday's open house, curious visitors overfilled the parking lot at Stonebrae Elementary School, which opened in the fall, and boarded buses to take them into the gated community.

 Stonebrae, which means "stony hill" in Gaelic, was formerly ranch land and was bought to be developed in the 1970s.
-Executive director Steve Miller has been in charge since 1995.

-While giving personal tours in a golf cart, Miller said, "This is
+While giving personal tours in a golf cart, Miller said, "This is a phenomenal turnout.
+We weren't sure with the rain; we were expecting 500 people, but at least three times that many have come."

 A cable-car bus carted visitors between three neighborhoods of homes built by three different builders that varied in size and price.
 The tour started with the fanciest units Carrick Village by Toll Brothers at 5,000 square feet each.
 Next it visited Stirling Village by Standard Pacific Homes and then on to the smaller 2,000-square-foot house Warmington Homes California.